 eCommerce market in India has been very unpredictable for some time now.
 Flipkart, which had crossed the 100 million users mark in September this year, saw another dip in its valuation by 38%.
-As the e-Retail business in India readies to touch the $48 billion revenue mark by 2020, recent research shows 83% consumers in India prefer online shopping on smartphones.
-In this research by Regalix, mobile shopping has been listed as the most popular mode of online shopping in India.
+As the e-Retail business in India is expected to touch the $48 billion revenue mark by 2020, recent research shows 83% consumers in India prefer online shopping on their smartphones.
+In this research by Regalix, mobile shopping in India has been listed as the most popular mode of online shopping.
 It has revealed that users of the age group of 25-34 years (90%) are more into mobile shopping than the users from the age group of 18-24 years.

 1 Out of 3 Shoppers in India Buy Using Mobile Phone

 Online shopping provides convenience, comfort, and price comparisons.
 Users can avail a huge range of options anytime and from anywhere.
 According to the Regalix report, 33% of the respondents shop online at least once in a month using their mobile phones.
 A significant 28% shop once in a week and another 25% shop once in three months.
 Only 14% of them shop once in a year.

 Interestingly, contrary to the belief, men appeared to be more shopoholic with their mobile phones.
 The study has found that 63% men shop at least once a month compared to 44% women.